Reva Dorothy Quilty Parolari

 February 6, 1931 – June 22, 2019

-In 1953 her adventurous spirit brought her to California where she worked at Sequoia Hospital in Redwood City, Calif., and ultimately met our dad and started a family.
-The family grew to four children: Susan, Stephen, Diana and Debra.
+In 1953 her adventurous spirit brought her to California where she worked at Sequoia Hospital in Redwood City, California and ultimately met our dad and started a family.
+The family grew to four children: Susan, Stephen, Diana, and Debra.

 She worked off and on in her profession as a RN but was mostly a stay-at-home mom.
 She loved to cook and try new recipes, was a voracious reader and sewed all of our clothes.